projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

    $ make defconfig BOARD=nuc6cayh

 The BOARD specified is used to select a ``defconfig`` under ``arch/x86/configs/``.
 The other command line-based options (e.g. ``RELEASE``) take no effect when generating a defconfig.

-To modify the hypervisor configurations, you can either edit ``.config`` manually, or invoke a TUI-based menuconfig, powered by kconfiglib, by executing ``make menuconfig``.
+To modify the hypervisor configurations, you can either edit ``.config`` manually, or you can invoke a TUI-based menuconfig--powered by kconfiglib--by executing ``make menuconfig``.
 As an example, the following commands (assuming that you are at the top level of the acrn-hypervisor directory) generate a default configuration file for UEFI, allowing you to modify some